alimert-demirel/Data_Science_Project_2026/README.md

-## Exploratory Data Analysis (EDA) and ML Clusters for VIX Volatility/Fear Gauge
+## Exploratory Data Analysis (EDA), Unsupervised ML Clustering (K-Means) for VIX Volatility/Fear Gauge and Supervised Machine Learning (Random Forest & SMOTE)
 To understand the baseline behavior of the market and how it behaves around conflicts, I plotted the following distributions.